chrispaynter/architecture/DDD/Vaughn Vernon/10 - Aggregates.md

   - The Tasks get factored out
   - When all tasks are done, the BackLogItem status needs to be set to "Done"
   - Task fire an event that triggers a listener
-  - The listener calls into a domain service that
+  - The listener calls into a domain service that figures out whether the BackLogItem should be set to done
--
+  - or something like that

+### Time for decisions

+- Analysis can't continue all day.
+- There needs to be a decision.
+- Aim for choices that don't negate the possibility of going another route later.